 A fair review of the Group's business during the year is provided in the Management Discussion and Analysis section on pages 6 to 13 of this annual report.
 Description of principal risks and uncertainties that the Group may be facing can be found in the Risk Management and Internal Control Systems section on pages 28 to 31.
 Also, the financial risk management objectives and policies of the Group can be found in Note 5 to the consolidated financial statements.
-The Group does not have any significant events since the end of reporting period and as at the date of this Annual Report.
+Save as disclosed in the Events After The Reporting Period section on page 62 of this annual report, the Group does not have any significant events since the end of reporting period and as at the date of this annual report.
 A summary of the results and of the assets and liabilities of the Group's Financial Highlights is provided on page 4 of this annual report.
 In addition, discussions on the Group's environmental policies, relationships with its key stakeholders and compliance with relevant laws and regulations which have a significant impact on the Group are all contained in the Environmental, Social and Governance Report section on pages 58 to 86.
 The probable future business development of the Company is discussed in the paragraph headed "Prospect" in the Management Discussion and Analysis section on page 10 of this annual report.